SmartBear/docker-soapui-testrunner/README.md

   **Tip**: Alternatively, you can include the needed files in an image (see [above](#add-files-to-an-image)).

 - *-v="Extensions Folder":/ext*
     Specifies the folder whose content will be copied to the _/bin/ext_ folder of the ReadyAPI installation folder in a container.
-Use this argument if your project requires additional libraries, such as database drivers or plugins.
+Use this argument if your project requires additional libraries, such as database drivers or plugins.<br/>
     Usage: ```-v="C:\readyapi\ext":/ext```

     **Note**: On some systems, you may need to change the path in the following way: